Ultra-Commerce-Staging/uc-sample-payment-gateway/README.md

-blc-sample-payment-gateway
+uc-sample-payment-gateway
 =============

-Broadleaf Sample Payment Gateway Integration - a sample payment gateway integration that does not integrate with an actual payment gateway.
+Ultra Sample Payment Gateway Integration - a sample payment gateway integration that does not integrate with an actual payment gateway.
 Its sole purpose is to demonstrate how the framework may integrate with a real gateway and demonstrate a sample implementation for many of the gateway interfaces.

 ### Sample Nonce Payment Submission